cloudsibyl/snowflake-datacollector-terraform/README.md

 ```

 8. Retrieve credentials

     You should be able to see the generated credentials in the output

-### Creating blob storage container on Azure:

-### Creating GCS bucket on GCP: